jbx-protocol/juice-docs-v1/protocol/api/contracts/jbdirectory/read/primaryterminalof.md

   public
   view
   override
-  returns (IJBTerminal) { ... }
+  returns (IJBPaymentTerminal) { ... }
 ```

 * Arguments:
   * `_projectId` is the ID of the project to get a terminal for.
   * `_token` is the token the terminal accepts.
 * The view function can be accessed externally by anyone.
-* The function does not alter state on the blockchain.
+* The view function does not alter state on the blockchain.
-* The function overrides a function definition from the `IJBDirectory` interface.
+* The function overrides a function definition from the [`IJBDirectory`](../../../interfaces/ijbdirectory.md) interface.
-* The function returns the primary terminal for the project for the specified token..
+* The function returns the primary terminal for the project for the specified token.

 #### Body